insycaOps/samples/README.md

-# Sample and Proof Of Concept Code
+# Samples and Proof Of Concept Code